romcal/romcal/docs/general-usage.md

   epiphanyOnSunday: true | false,
   corpusChristiOnSunday: true | false,
   ascensionOnSunday: true | false,
-  outputOptionalMemorials: true | false,
+  strictMode: true | false,
   verbose: true | false,
   prettyPrint: true | false,
 });
 ```

-This returns an `Array` containing the `LiturgicalDay` object, that match the provided `date` parameter.
+This returns an `Array` containing first the relevant `LiturgicalDay` object, followed by optional memorials or commemorations objects that also match the provided `date` parameter.
-In case the `outputOptionalMemorials` option is set to `true`, romcal will also output optional memorials that could be available the same date.
+If the `strictMode` option is set to `true`, romcal strictly output the more relevant `LiturgicalDay` object, so only one object per day.

 e.g. to obtain today's liturgical day: